CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

 Getting ready for CMMC 2.0

-Since all DoD suppliers will have to be certified to the appropriate CMMC level to continue doing business with DoD, industry experts advise that organizations get started early.
+Since all DoD suppliers must be certified to the appropriate CMMC level to continue doing business with DoD, industry experts advise that organizations get started today.
 Rhia Dancel, CMMC registered practitioner, and Tony Giles, CMMC provisional assessor with NSF International Strategic Registrations (NSF-ISR) made the following recommendations in a recent article on nsf.org.

 - Implement and assess information security processes – Develop a system security plan and conduct a self-assessment to NIST 800-171 standards.

-- Improve processes and submit your score – Based on the results of your self-assessment, create a plan of actions and milestones with target dates to achieve a maximum score of 110.
-Next, submit the score into the DoD’s Supplier Performance Risk System (SPRS).
+- Improve processes and submit your score – Based on your self-assessment results, create a plan of actions and milestones with target dates to achieve a maximum score of 110.
+Next, submit the score to the DoD’s Supplier Performance Risk System (SPRS).

 - Get a preliminary gap assessment – Consider getting a preliminary gap assessment with an accredited, third-party assessment organization to identify gaps in your information security process.